 Stay focused.
 Telling every story and communicating on every platform does not efficiently move us toward our objective.

 Employees are inundated with communication from many different sources.
 For internal storytelling efforts to be successful they must cut through the clutter and feed a variety of preferences.

-Example: To engage our dispersed employee base, we utilize are our external website and social media (encouraging all employees to actively follow both), Intranet and internal newsletter, national leadership conference and monthly leader-to-leader calls.
-At our national leadership conference every session is linked to customer story, while our monthly leader-to-leader calls always begin with one.
+Example: To engage our dispersed employee base, we utilize our external website and social media (encouraging all employees to actively follow both), Intranet and internal newsletter, national leadership conference and monthly leader-to-leader calls.
+At our national leadership conference every session is linked to a customer story, while our monthly leader-to-leader calls always begin with one.
 You can’t copy and paste the same story into multiple vehicles – customize with a video on the website, a write up on the Intranet and an in-person presentation at the leadership conference, for instance, to take advantage of each channel.

 Evaluate and Adjust

 Anything the marketing team is spending time on should be fine-tuned at regular intervals.
 Evaluation data is especially helpful in gaining leadership buy-in and providing proof of effectiveness.
 Results of internal marketing efforts can be challenging to measure and the tools used for evaluation will differ depending on the campaign and business.

 Example: At Numotion we track an Employee Net Promoter Score (eNPS), Numotion Employee Opinion Survey (NEOS), retention numbers and anecdotal feedback.
 Using the eNPS and our NEOS survey we gauge whether employees feel appropriately communicated to, through anecdotal feedback we can add color to the data.
 In combination these tools help us ensure that our internal storytelling efforts are impacting our employees and highlight potential adjustments.